 |In their own words||Aims “to end Israel’s Occupation over the Palestinians” and “oppose and resist Israeli demolition of Palestinian houses in the Occupied Territories.”|

-- As of March 2015, “donors” (amounts and dates unavailable) included: European Union, Spain, Trocaire, NGO Development Center, UNDP, World Vision, Mennonite Central Committee.
+- The Israeli Committee against House Demolitions (ICAHD) “donors” (amounts and dates unavailable) included: European Union, Spain, Trocaire, NGO Development Center, World Vision, Mennonite Central Committee, and UNDP.

 - Reflecting a lack of transparency, ICAHD has since removed all information relating to its donors.